Gerhard Barkhorn: Early life and career

 In December 1938, Barkhorn and the other flight students transferred from Dresden to the airfield at Garz on the island of Usedom.
 On 6 December, Barkhorn made a crash landing in a Heinkel He 51 biplane fighter and sustained minor injuries.
 The pilots for the first time flew a mock combat against one of the other pilots in January 1939.
 In February, the students returned to Dresden where theoretical training was emphasized.
 Prior to completing his training, Barkhorn was given home leave in the summer.
 Effective as of 1 August 1939, Barkhorn was promoted to Oberfähnrich (rank equivalent to master sergeant) and at the same time to the officer rank of Leutnant (second lieutenant) on 27 August.
 His training in Dresden ended that day.

 World War II in Europe began on Friday 1 September 1939 when German forces invaded Poland and Barkhorn was selected for specialized fighter pilot training.
-That day, Barkhorn was posted to the Jagdfliegerschule Schleißheim, the fighter pilot school in Schleißheim.
+That day, Barkhorn was posted to the Jagdfliegerschule Schleißheim, the fighter pilot school at Schleißheim.
 Training began on the He 51, on 10 October, training progressed to the Messerschmitt Bf 108 Taifun single-engine sport and touring aircraft.
 Barkhorn first flew the Messerschmitt Bf 109 on the morning of 21 October.
 His first aerial gunnery training was flown on the He 51 on 7 November, scoring 20 out of 100 hits, a relatively poor performance.
 His next attempt, flown on 16 November was even worse, scoring only 10 out 100 hits on the target.
 Training in Schleißheim ended on 23 November with an aerial gunnery training on the Bf 109 and a navigation flight on the He 51.
 On 1 December, he was posted to the Ergänzungs-Jagdgruppe Merseburg, a supplementary training unit based at Merseburg.
 There, he received further training, particularly in formation flying.
 He made his last two flights in Merseburg on 7 January 1940, both aerial gunnery training on a Bf 109 B. His last flight was his 615th in total.